W4KRL/D1M-WX1-APRS-ThingSpeak/README.md

 ## Installation
 1. Click on the **Clone or download** button and select Download ZIP.
 The file will download as **D1M-WX1-APRS-ThingSpeak-master.zip**.
 2. Unzip the file.
-Change the name of the extracted folder to **D1M-WX1-APRS-ThingSpeak**.
-Copy this to your Arduino sketchbook folder.
+The unzipped folder will contain a LICENSE and README.md file and a folder **D1M-WX1-APRS-ThingSpeak**.
+Copy this folder to your Arduino sketchbook folder.
 If you need to find your sketchbook folder, open the Arduino IDE and use menu File | Preferences.
 The first line tells you where the sketchbook resides on your computer.
 3. Remember that you must add the required libraries to the Arduino IDE as noted above.

 ## Configure the APRS_config.h file